parthusun8/pothole-yolov8/README.roboflow.txt

 Pothole Detection - v2 2023-04-20 3:02pm
 ==============================

-This dataset was exported via roboflow.com on April 20, 2023 at 9:33 AM GMT
+This dataset was exported via roboflow.com on April 20, 2023 at 2:35 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects